 1km - ages 9-12

-Marathon – A short internal loop has been added at the Marathon turnaround point on the Bow Valley Parkway.
+Marathon Participants – PLEASE NOTE: Due to wildlife restrictions that affect the far end of the marathon route, a short internal loop has been added at the Marathon turnaround point on the Bow Valley Parkway.
 This loop is approximately 3km (1.5km in each direction looping around the Aid Station at Sawback Viewpoint) and must be completed before the return journey back to Banff.

 These areas will be clearly marked so please pay attention to the signs and marshals and you will have no trouble staying on course.
 If in doubt, don’t be afraid to ask a marshal on the course.

 Go the Extra Mile!
 Support the Banff YWCA